thiagovasconcellos/goBarberBackEnd/README.md

 ### `yarn dev`

 Runs the app in the development mode with nodemon.
-This allows you to change something on the project and it instatly affects on how.
+This allows you to change something on the project and it instatly affects on how server works.

 ## How it works